Den-Industries/Brownian-motion-SFML/README.md

 # Brownian-motion-SFML
 This programm simulate brownian motion.

-It is another programm for fisics in college
+It is another programm for fisics in college.
+I made it with SFML on c++.

 This programm show you motion of molecules, it is beautiful.